Elon Musk

 • Can no longer “see the forest for the trees” because they’ve been so close to the product for so long

-• Has new members that don’t feel comfortable questioning things until they’ve earned their stripes.
+• Has new members who don’t feel comfortable questioning things until they’ve earned their stripes.

 • UX Team asks “What drove this to become a requirement in the first place?”
 The clients says “Feedback from our users”.
 Then UX Team asks “How many users and what was their specific feedback?”
 The client says either “I don’t know.
 It’s just what we were told.” or “We had one or two users complain.”